|Student Support Services||Performing Arts Staff|

 Sarah Murphy began sewing, and making costumes through museum education work and historical reenactment.
 Her costume portfolio includes several historical reproductions from the Renaissance through the Victorian era.
 She studied at Smith College, earning a B.A. in History in 2005.
 She earned the Connecticut Social Studies teaching certificate in 2008 from the University of Saint Joseph.
 After teaching in a few long-term substitute positions, she came to ACT to teach Costume Design in 2013.
 Sarah is currently pursuing a Masters in Art Education from Central Connecticut State University.

 Jayme Horton has been an Instructional Assistant at ACT since 2015.
-She studied Business at Quinebaug Valley Community College in Willimantic, CT, from 2008-2009 and plans to go back to college to pursue a career in education.
+She studied Business at Quinebaug Valley Community College and plans to go back to pursue a degree in education.
 Before working at ACT, Jayme worked in daycare and was a mail carrier for the USPS for 7 years.
-She has always enjoyed helping kids and loves to work with the students at ACT.
-Jayme is very excited to be part of ACT, looks forward to going to work every day and plans to stay at ACT for many years.
+She enjoys helping people and loves to work with the students at ACT.
+Jayme is very excited to be part of ACT and has always had an interest in the arts.
 When Jayme is not working, she spends time going on adventures with her daughter Kandace.
-Her other interests and hobbies include her pets (5 cats, parrots, chickens and ducks), photography, hiking, crafts, shopping and traveling.
+Her other interests and hobbies include her pets, photography, hiking, crafts, shopping and traveling.